thriveweb/greatstart/content/enrolmentsPages/fees-and-government-subsidies.md

       for more information.
     title: Entitlement When Your Child is Absent
   - content: >-
-      To secure child’s enrolment, an initial fee of two weeks fees is required to be paid on enrolment of your child or $100 (whichever is greater).
+      To secure child’s enrolment, an initial enrolment booking fee of two weeks fees is required to be paid on enrolment of your child: $100 or two weeks fees (whichever is greater).
 The initial fee is not refundable under any circumstances; I.e. if you child does not attend the centre as booked, you cancel your child enrolment before commencement, etc.

-      Once your child commences at the centres, the amount equal to the initial fee will be credited to your account and offset against the attendance fees charged.
+      Once your child commences at the centres, the amount equal to the initial enrolment booking fee will be credited to your account and offset against the attendance fees charged.
-    title: Initial Fees to Secure Enrolment
+    title: Initial Enrolment Booking Fees to Secure Enrolment
   - content: >-
       Families taking annual leave will be entitled to a holiday discount in accordance with the fee schedule of the centre, provided two weeks notice